Land reforms by country: Zimbabwe

-The 1930 Land Apportionment Act restricted the areas of Zimbabwe, then known as Rhodesia, where black people could legally purchase land.
+The 1930 Land Apportionment Act restricted the areas of Zimbabwe, then known as Southern Rhodesia, where black people could legally purchase land.
 Large segments of the country were set aside for the exclusive ownership of the white minority.

 By 1979, when Zimbabwe gained independence, 46.5% of the country's arable land was owned by around 6,000 commercial farmers, and white farmers, who made up less than 1% of the population, owned 70% of the best farming land.

 As part of the Lancaster House Agreement of 1979, president Robert Mugabe initiated a "willing buyer, willing seller" plan, in which white land-owners were encouraged to sell their lands to the government, with partial funding from Britain.
 Around 71,000 families (perhaps 500,000 people) settled on 3.5 million hectares of former white-owned land under this programme, which was described by "The Economist" in 1989 as "perhaps the most successful aid programme in Africa".

 The 1992 Land Acquisition Act was enacted to speed up the land reform process by removing the "willing seller, willing buyer" clause, limiting the size of farms and introducing a land tax (although the tax was never implemented.)
 The Act empowered the government to buy land compulsorily for redistribution, and a fair compensation was to be paid for land acquired.
 Landowners could challenge in court the price set by the acquiring authority.
 Opposition by landowners increased throughout the period of 1992 to 1997.
 In the 1990s, less than 1 million hectares (2.47 million acres) were acquired, and fewer than 20,000 families were resettled.
 Much of the land acquired during what has become known as "phase one" of land reform was of poor quality, according to Human Rights Watch.
 Only 19 percent of the almost 3.5 million hectares (8.65 million acres) of resettled land was considered prime, or farmable.